f-edwards/intro_stats/index.md

 ## Communication

-We will use Slack for course discussion and communication.
+We will use Canvas for course discussion and communication.
 Email is my preferred mode of one-on-one communication.

 ## Expectations